paboyle/Grid/documentation/manual.rst

 and avoids introducing STL functions into GPU code, but does so at the expense of introducing a maximum dimensionality.
 This limit is easy to change (lib/util/Coordinate.h).

+.. todo:: CD: It would be very useful to explain how the communicator
+	  works.
+That would include how the processor grid is organized, how the lattice is subdivided across MPI ranks, why Grid prefers to renumber the MPI ranks, what coordinates go with what ranks?
+Ordinarily, this is hidden from the user, but it is important for interfacing with external code.
+Some methods and members of the communicator class need to be "exposed" to make that possible.
+This might be a good place for such a subsection?

 Grids
 -------------